nevsnode/gordon/README.md

 $goophry->addTask('foobar', '123', '456');
 ```

-Groophry will call the configured script (e.g. "foobar.php") like this:
+Goophry will call the configured script (e.g. "foobar.php") like this:
 ```
 /path/to/foobar.php "123" "456"
 ```